aryn-ai/sycamore/README.md

 NOTE: by default the docker compose uses the stable version of the containers.
 You can choose a specific version to run, e.g. latest (last build pushed), latest_rc (last release candidate), or 0.YYYY.MM.DD (date-stamped release).
-To specify a version set the VERSION environment variable, e.g. `VERSION=latest_rc docker compose up`.
+To specify a version set the VERSION environment variable, e.g. `VERSION=latest_rc docker compose up --pull=always`.
 See the .env file if you want to specify different versions for the separate containers.

 7. Use the demo UI for conversational search